Skip to Content

 Key Takeaways

-• Oregon landlord-tenant law governs habitability, notices, and documentation
+• Oregon tenant-landlord law governs habitability and legal documentation.

 • Rent increases are capped and require strict advance notice

-• Just cause eviction rules apply after the first year of tenancy
+• Just cause rules protect tenants after the first year.

 • Security deposits must be returned or accounted for within 31 days